- Indexed in: CINAHL, DOAJ, Google Scholar, and PubMed Central (PMC)

 The journal’s policy is to have manuscripts reviewed by two expert reviewers.
 Health Services

-Research and Managerial Epidemiology utilizes a double-blind peer review process in which the
+Research and Managerial Epidemiology utilizes a double-anonymize peer review process in which the

 reviewer and authors’ names and information are withheld from the other.
 All manuscripts are